TRAIN HARD

 Maintain the same repetition outlined above and tailor your training to your specific focus.
 Firearms skills are very perishable and demand repetition.

-SUGGESTED DRILLS:
+DRILLS:

 ADV/EXP